-- Inbound toll-free calls, outbound Toll-Free calls, 911 calls (emergency), "0" calls (Operator), 0+10 digits calls (Operator Assisted) and local directory assistance calls were not tested. - The SIP REFER method for call redirection was not tested for reasons noted in Section 2.2
+- Inbound toll-free calls, outbound Toll-Free calls, 911 calls (emergency), "0" calls (Operator) and 0+10 digits calls (Operator Assisted) were not tested. - The SIP REFER method for call redirection was not tested for reasons noted in Section 2.2.